 Institute For Environmental Studies

-Many thanks to everyone who participated in the joint 2013 Upper Mississippi River and Urban Waterfronts Conferences!
+Many thanks to those who participated in the 2015 Upper Mississippi River Conference and Student Summit!

-Thanks to those who contributed to the success of the joint Upper Mississippi River and Urban Watersheds Conferences, held from September 25-28, at the River Center in Davenport, IA.
-This year's conference, co-sponsored by the WIU College of Arts & Sciences' Institute for Environmental Studies, attracted attendees from the U.S., Canada, New Zealand, Angola, China, and Portugal.
-U.S.-based participants came from 20 states plus the District of Columbia.
+Thanks to those who contributed to the success of the Upper Mississippi River Conference and the preconference Student Summit cosponsored by the WIU College of Arts & Sciences' Institute for Environmental Studies.

 The Youth Summit attracted 112 participants from regional high schools and colleges who gathered to learn about the Mississippi River, environmental initiatives, and the organizations working to maintain the ecological health and economic prosperity of one of the world's largest rivers.